-evolve will be similar in structure to that shown in Figure 4, except now each arc is labeled with two observed inputs: one indicates the presence of food and the other indicates the presence of a black hole1.
+The FSMs we evolve will be similar in structure to that shown in Fig. 4, except now each arc is labeled with two observed inputs: one indicates the presence of food and the other indicates the presence of a black hole.1

-The Hazardous Santa Fe Trail problem is an ideal forum for evaluating not just our approach, but any method for designing safe adaptive control strategies.
+The Hazardous Santa Fe Trail Problem is an ideal forum for evaluating not just our approach, but any method for designing safe adaptive control strategies.
 Observe that the currently implemented control strategy may be optimal for the existing placement of food pellets or black holes, but any changes in those locations can make the strategy ineffective (or even unsafe), thereby forcing an adaption.
 It is therefore easy to construct scenarios requiring adaption of an existing control strategy.
-Moreover, the problem is easy to simulate.
+Moreover, the problem is easy to simulate with accuracy.2